 And they need to believe that your nonprofit is ideal to provide the solution.
 (That’s when they’ll give.)

-These are the critical points your messaging must make if you want it to be effective.
+These are the critical points your fundraising messaging must make if you want it to be effective.

 Know your audience

-It’s important to note that your fundraising message should appeal to your donor’s emotions and interest, not yours.
+It’s important to note that your fundraising messaging should appeal to your donor’s emotions and interest, not yours.

 If you write for yourself, you have an audience of one.
 Not great odds if you want to fully fund your nonprofit.